In Buffalo, Biden to confront the racism he’s vowed to fight

 “The Democrats want open borders so they can bring in and amnesty tens of millions of illegal aliens — that’s their electoral strategy,” Blake Masters, who’s running in the Republican Senate primary in Arizona, wrote on Twitter hours after the Buffalo shooting.
 “Not on my watch.”

-A spokesperson for Masters did not immediately respond to a request for comment.
+A spokesperson for Masters did not respond to a request for comment.

-A third of U.S. adults believe there is “a group of people in this country who are trying to replace native-born Americans with immigrants who agree with their political views,” according to a poll conducted in December by The Associated Press and the NORC Center for Public Affairs Research.
+Jean-Pierre indicated that the White House would speak more broadly about racism than singling out specific people for criticism.

+“Once you get into calling out people’s names, then you get away from that issue,” she said.

 Although Biden has not spoken directly about replacement theory, his warnings about racism remain a fixture of his public speeches.